-Investing in short-term mutual funds can get benefits like indexation, diversification and low risk or stable short-term returns.
+Investing in short-term mutual funds can get benefits like indexation, diversification and low-risk or stable short-term returns.
 These benefits make short-term mutual funds more attractive for your short-term financial goals.

 A Systematic Investment Plan (SIP) in a short-term debt mutual fund can be better for reaching short-term financial goals.

-You can choose the best SIP for the short term by shortlisting mutual fund schemes based on their fund management, expense ratios, exit loads and the underlying investments.
+You can choose the best SIP for the short term by shortlisting mutual fund schemes based on their fund management, expense ratios, exit loads and underlying investments.

 You can make a more informed decision by considering these factors and choosing a short-term mutual fund whose investment tenure matches your goal horizon.